 (10) A foster caregiver, applicant or any other resident of a foster home who is a person subject to a criminal records check refuses to obtain a criminal records check.

-(11) A recommending agency can document, in their assessment, that a foster caregiver or a foster home should not care for a foster child.
+(11) A recommending agency can document, in their assessment, that a foster caregiver, applicant or a foster home should not care for a foster child.

 (B) When the recommending agency has knowledge that one or more of the circumstances listed in paragraph (A) of this rule apply to a resident of a foster caregiver's or prospective foster caregiver's home, the agency shall do all of the following:

-(1) Review the foster home certificate, if applicable, and if appropriate, recommend that ODJFS revoke or deny the certificate.
+(1) Review the foster home certificate or the application, if applicable, and if appropriate, recommend that ODJFS revoke the certificate, deny the recertification of the certificate or deny the application.